 That same care and pride doesn’t always filter into our home bedspreads.
 Which is silly.
 Why should we have to trouble for effective, beautiful bedspreads?
 We’re of the mind that if you’re going to spend a third of your life doing something, you should probably be doing it right.
 The first step, then, is finding the right materials.
 There are a million brands fighting for attention in this space, and a billion bloggers fighting for clicks on which products are most worthy of your attention.
 Some of it is exciting.
 Most of it is bad.

 So you don’t have to filter through all that, we’ve rounded up some of our favorites for filling out a hotel-worthy set-up in your bedroom.
-Below, you’ll find a platform frame from some Detroit designers, a blanket with a snake on it, and the best comforter on the planet.
+Below, you’ll find a platform frame from some Detroit designers, memory foam pillows and the best comforter on the planet.
 The idea is to assemble something you can be proud of, and then sleep in, so you can wake up and be proud some more.
 Here are our picks.